Vijaygaurav2004/ai-notes/README.md

 # AI-Powered Notes App

-A mini notes application with AI summarization capabilities built with Next.js, TypeScript, TailwindCSS, Shadcn UI, and Supabase.
+A mini notes application with AI summarization capabilities built with Next.js, TypeScript, TailwindCSS, Shadcn UI, and Firebase.

 ## Features

 - **User Authentication**: Sign up and login with email/password or Google OAuth
 - **Notes Management**: Create, read, update, and delete notes
-- **AI Summarization**: Generate concise summaries of your notes using the DeepSeek API
+- **AI Summarization**: Generate concise summaries of your notes using the Google Gemini API
 - **Responsive Design**: Works on desktop and mobile devices
 - **State Management**: Uses React Query for efficient data fetching and caching